-The award-winning Too Good For Drugs (TGFD) prevention program is offered by CSB Wellness & Health Promotion Specialists for grade K-8 students.
-Or if you are interested in being trained to implement this program yourself please call 703-934-5476.
+The award-winning Too Good For Drugs (TGFD) prevention program is offered by CSB Wellness, Health Promotion & Prevention Services for grade K-8 students.
+If you are interested in being trained to implement this program yourself, please call 703-559-3013.

 What is Too Good for Drugs?